 The man was taken to the hospital by ambulance where he was pronounced dead on arrival.
 A preliminary investigation revealed that he was not wearing a helmet when he crashed.
 Police said they found a baseball hat and earphones at the scene, but no helment.
 The coroner said that the man had multiple injuries to his body, head, and spine.
 The driver of the car was uninjured and was ticketed for failing to reduce speed to avoid an accident.

 If you were injured or lost a loved one due to a bicycle and auto collision, you may be entitled to compensation for those injuries or wrongful death.
-The personal injury attorneys at DeBlasio & Donnell are committed to fighting for the rights of our clients who have been injured by the negligent conduct of others.
+The personal injury attorneys at DeBlasio & Gower are committed to fighting for the rights of our clients who have been injured by the negligent conduct of others.
 Our law firm provides free consultations in personal injury cases.
-To speak with one of our attorneys, call us Toll Free at (877) 646-9245 or via our website at http://dd-lawfirm.com/contact.php.
-We are here to help.
+To speak with one of our attorneys, call us at (630) 560-1123 or visit our website https://www.dgllc.net we are here to help.
 There are no attorneys’ fees for our services unless we successfully resolve your case.